Naoghuman/lib-tile-demo/README.md

 <br />
 ### _Background Color_<a name="BaCo" />

-Momentary it's only possible to choose a single color over the [ColorPicker].
+Momentary it's only possible to choose a `single` color over the [ColorPicker].

 <br />
 _Image:_ ColorPicker
 ![open-colorpicker.png][open-colorpicker]

 <br />
-Clicking the button `Reset` reset your choosen background color to the default color [AQUAMARINE].
+Clicking the button `Reset` reset the background color to the default color [AQUAMARINE].

 <br />
 _Hint:_
-For a later version I planed the option to define a [LinearGradient] or a [RadialGradient] colors as a background color through `css` &#040;[JavaFX CSS Reference Guide]&#041;.
+For a future version I plan to implement the option that the developer have the option to define a [LinearGradient] or a [RadialGradient] colors as a background color through `css` styling &#040;[JavaFX CSS Reference Guide]&#041;.

 <br />